Deepdwn/docs/content/docs/guide/getting-started/index.md

 {{< img-simple src="images/interface-2.png" alt="Application with second panel, Files, highlighted" >}}

-The second panel, Files, displays a list of files based on ygour currently selected filters, or all files if no filters have been selected.
+The second panel, Files, displays a list of files based on your currently selected filters, or all files if no filters have been selected.

 Right clicking these files will display additional options, allowing you to delete files, show their location in your file system, or duplicate them as needed.